ForAllSecure/healthcare-ci-pipelines/README.md

 ISO-approved standard ([SPDX specification documentation](https://spdx.dev)).
-[SPDX 2.3](https://spdx.github.io/spdx-spec/v2.3/) is currently the latest ISO approved version that is widely supported by tooling in the community (version 3 was released in 2024 and once it becomes more popular we will upgrade this repo as well).
+[SPDX 2.3](https://spdx.github.io/spdx-spec/v2.3/) is currently the latest ISO approved version that is widely supported by tooling in the community (version 3 was released in 2024 and once it becomes more popular we are excited to upgrade this repo as well).
 SCM systems like GitHub support it as a native SBOM format.

 **Static Analysis Results Interchange Format (SARIF)**.
 SARIF is a standard, JSON-based format for the